tjunghans/pa2-angular-routes/README.md

 ## Summary: Creating routes in Angular

+These are just notes and snippets.
+You can peek at the source code to see how the Angular Router works.

 The Angular router is not part of the Angular core library and needs to be installed and imported separately (npm i @angular/router).
 Currently the latest version of @angular/router is 3.0.0-beta.2.